ArjiBhandhavi/ISO27001-Portfolio/README.md

 Welcome to my **ISO 27001 Portfolio**!
 This repository showcases my projects related to **ISO 27001 auditing, risk assessments, and compliance**.
 The first project in this portfolio is a **Gap Assessment for CloudTech Solutions**, a hypothetical IT services company.

 ### Arji Bhandhavi
-- MBA in progress (IGNOU), specializing in Operations Research
+- MBA Graduate with specialization in Operations Research
 - ISO/IEC 27001:2022 Lead Auditor Certified
 - Focused on enhancing security practices through structured auditing and compliance processes